Divine (performer): John Waters and first film roles: 1966–1968

-Waters was an aspiring filmmaker, intent on making "the trashiest motion pictures in cinema history".
+Waters was an aspiring filmmaker, intent on making "the trashiest motion pictures in cinema history."
 Many of his friends, a group which came to be known as "the Dreamlanders" (and who included Divine, Lochary, Mary Vivian Pearce and Mink Stole), appeared in some of his low-budget productions, filmed on Sunday afternoons.
 Following the production of his first short film, Hag in a Black Leather Jacket (1964), Waters began production of a second work, Roman Candles (1966).
 This film was influenced by the pop artist Andy Warhol's Chelsea Girls (1966), and consisted of three 8-millimeter movies played simultaneously side by side.
 Roman Candles was the first film to star Divine, in this instance in drag as a smoking nun.
 It featured the Dreamlanders modeling shoplifted clothes and performing various unrelated activities.
 Being both a short film and of an avant-garde nature, Roman Candles never received widespread distribution, instead holding its premiere at the annual Mt.
-Vernon Flower Mart in Baltimore, which had become popular with "elderly dames, young faggots and hustlers, and of course a whole bunch of hippies".
+Vernon Flower Mart in Baltimore, which had become popular with "elderly dames, young faggots and hustlers, and of course, a whole bunch of hippies."
 Waters went on to screen it at several local venues alongside Kenneth Anger's short film Eaux d'Artifice (1953).

-Waters followed Roman Candles with a third short film, Eat Your Makeup (1968), in which Divine once more wore drag, this time to portray a fictionalized version of Jackie Kennedy, the widow of recently assassinated U.S. President John F. Kennedy.
-In the film, she turns to kidnapping models and forcing them to eat their own makeup.
+Waters followed Roman Candles with a third short film, Eat Your Makeup (1968), in which Divine once more wore drag, this time to portray a flamboyant character who fantasizes about being Jackie Kennedy, during the assassination of John F. Kennedy.
+In the film, he is a friend of a deranged governess who turns to kidnapping models and forcing them to eat their own makeup.
 Divine kept his involvement with Waters and these early underground films a secret from his conservative parents, believing that they would not understand them or the reason for his involvement in such controversial and bad-taste films; they would not find out about them for many years.
 Divine's parents had bought him his own beauty shop in Towson, hoping that the financial responsibility would help him to settle down in life and stop spending so extravagantly.
 While agreeing to work there, he refused to be involved in owning and managing the establishment, leaving that to his mother.
 Not long after, in the summer of 1968, he moved out of his parental home, renting his own apartment.